El César

 El César is a Mexican biographical television series that premiered on Space on 18 September 2017, and concluded on 11 December 2017.
-Based on the life of legendary Mexican's boxer Julio César Chávez.
+Based on the life of legendary Mexican boxer Julio César Chávez.
 The series is produced by Disney Media Distribution Latin America, Televisión Azteca and BTF Media.
 It stars Armando Hernández as the titular character.

 Plot

 The series follows the life of Julio César Chávez (Armando Hernández).
 For 13 years, 11 months and 14 days, Julio remained undefeated at the height of popular fervor and had everything: family, fame, money full and legions of followers.
 However, as high is the summit as its fall lasts.
 Thus Julio acceded to a privileged world that led him to engage with dangerous drug gangs, to hold love affairs with famous TV stars, to rub shoulders with the highest spheres of Mexican political power, and to engage in a whirlwind of alcohol and drug addiction. drugs that would put an end to his career and, almost, to his life.
 Rehabilitated and active in the middle box.